DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 # Hamilton and Pyspark

-**TL;DR** Hamilton now supports full pyspark integration.
-This enables you to write a DAG of transformations as python UDFs, pandas UDFs, or pyspark transformations and apply them to a central dataframe, using the [Hamilton](https://github.com/dagworks-inc/hamilton) paradigm.
-Functions written this way improve maintaibility, modularity, readability, and clarity of data lineage in spark ETLs.
+**TL;DR** Hamilton now has a full pyspark integration.
+This enables you to build modular pyspark applications by declaring each transformation as a hamilton function.
+The new `with_columns` decorator enables you to specify a series of individual column operations to a dataframe, written as pandas UDFs, python UDFs, or function of pyspark dataframes.
+Together with vanilla Hamilton, this new integration can help you break complex pyspark code into a series of self-contained, unit-testable functions.

 <p align="center">
 <img width="600" height="600" src="grouped_transformations.png">
 </p>

-*A spark pipeline representing multiple joins (in blue), a set of map operations (in green) and a set of  join/filters (in yellow).
+*A spark application written with Hamilton that represents multiple joins (in blue), a set of map operations (in green) and a set of  join/filters (in yellow).
 This uses Hamilton’s visualization features (with a little extra annotation).
 See [TPC-H query 8](../tpc-h/query_8.py) for motivation.*

 ## Apache Spark
 [Apache Spark](https://spark.apache.org/) (and its python API, [pyspark](https://spark.apache.org/docs/latest/api/python/index.html)) is an open-source library for building out highly scalable data transformations.